StevenBontius/Cyclistic/analyze.md

 ```
 ![rides_week_per_day](pictures/rides_week_per_day.png)

+No significant observations besides some preferences in days can be found.
+Casual riders ride a bit more on Friday during the week.
+Member riders show a slight preference on Tuesday and Wednesday.

 ### Starting hour during the weekend

-Analysis of the starting hour during the weekend display per day
+Analysis of the starting hour during the weekend displayed per day

 ```{r fig.width=12,fig.height=4}
 df <- bike_rides_2021 %>%